TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

 ==================================================

 The content element wizard opens when a new content element is created.
-It can be fully configured using :doc:`TSConfig <t3tsconfig:Index>`.
+It can be fully configured using :ref:`TSConfig <t3tsconfig:start>`.

 Our extension key is `example` and the name of the content element or plugin is `registration`.